HabitatFramework/UserGuide/interface/interface.rst

 	Drop-down list containing a list of data sources.
 For details on adding new sources see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 Vague Date
 	Allows users to enter the date of the dataset.
-This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or ‘Unknown’.
+This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or 'Unknown'.
 For details on configuring vague dates see :ref:`vague_date_options`.

 Habitat Class
 	Drop-down list defining the habitat classification used for this data source.
-If no habitat classification is used, select ‘Not Applicable’.
+If no habitat classification is used, select 'Not Applicable'.

 Habitat Type
 	Drop-down list defining the type of habitat.
 This list is filtered based upon the habitat class.